 Emergency Management Volunteers

 The EM Volunteers program is designed to enhance the delivery of emergency management services to the residents of Lee County.
 This program provides a wide array of volunteer service including internships, office assistance and other opportunities relating to the four phases of emergency management: preparedness, response, recovery and mitigation.
 Fill out the Emergency Management Volunteer Application form online.
-For more information, call Emergency Management at (239) 533-3622.
+For more information, call Sam Harvey, Emergency Management Volunteer Coordinator at (239) 533-0615.

 Amateur Radio Emergency Service